-September 1 at 11 p.m., September 15 at 10 p.m., September 30 at 9 p.m.
+September 1 around 11 p.m., September 15 at 10 p.m., and September 30 around 9 p.m.
 Best to use the chart within an hour of the times listed.
 This chart is drawn for 43 degrees latitude but may be applied throughout the continental USA.